myarichuk/myarichuk.github.io/source/_drafts/production-ready.md

 ## The What and the Why

-In the tech world, 'production-ready' is a phrase that gets tossed around a lot—sometimes more like a hot potato than a clear standard.
+"In the tech world, the term 'production-ready' often gets tossed around, sometimes more like a hot potato than a clear standard.
+But what does it truly mean?
 It seems like everyone has their own take, often shrouded in personal biases or cloaked in industry jargon.
-In this post, we're cutting through the fluff and the corporate mumbo-jumbo.
-We're diving deep into what 'production-ready' really means for software.
-From the crucial importance of structured logging to the non-negotiable need for comprehensive testing, we'll explore the essentials that separate a robust, reliable product from a ticking time bomb waiting to implode in the production environment.
+In this post, I am going to cut through the fluff and the corporate mumbo-jumbo, because things don't have to be complex.

 ## Non-negotiables